building-tools/better-build/README.md

 - The player is the only entity on the server that is permitted to interact with the worlds
 - Dropping items is only possible when sneaking
 - Iron-Trapdoors will open/close on right+sneak-click
-- Lightable blocks will lit/unlit on right+sneak-click
+- Lightable blocks will light up/unlit on right+sneak-click
 - Glazed-Terracotta will rotate by 90degree on right+sneak-click

 **ATTENTION:** This plugin manipulates the server extensively.
 This plugin is only made for better building experience and shouldn't be used for other things.